 A second Steve Nison book we recommend is Japanese Candlestick Charting Techniques.
 He discusses adding candlestick patterns with technical analysis.
 This book is one that you should read after reading his candlestick course book.
 It really brings together the big picture with candlestick trading.
 Buy the Japanese Candlestick Charting Techniques.

-On our website you will find $3,000+ worth of free stock market courses.
+On our website you will find $3,000+ worth of stock market courses.

-Click Here to join our trading room, receive our trade alert setups, and daily watch lists.
+Click Here to join our trading rooms, receive our trade alert setups, and daily watch lists.

 Candlesticks depict the battle between the bulls and the bears.
 The closer the close is the the high, the more in control the bulls are.
 The closer the close is to the low the more in control the bears are.
 Sometimes multiple candlesticks will form their wicks (the lines at the top of a candle) near a key resistance area.
 This is showing you strong bears that are preventing the candlesticks real body from closing in that area.